 Moderation is key.
 We've previously discussed the risks of diabetes, overweight dogs, and how obesity is a prominent epidemic among dogs today.

 Sadly, doggy treats oftentimes add to the problem by a large margin.

-If your pooch is a picky eater, don’t give in to feeding things you know are unhealthy but which the dog likes to taste just because it's easier.
+If your pooch is a picky eater, don’t give in to feeding things you know are unhealthy but that the dog likes to taste just because it's easier.

 This is the equivalent of feeding your child or yourself junk food every day.

-Sure, it tastes better than a salad, and it's quicker to get, but it can have serious consequences over time.
+Sure, it tastes better than a salad and is quicker to get, but it can have serious consequences over time.

 While pet treats are a useful tool for training dogs, it is possible to overdo it.

-Dogs can also become too reliable on treats, and in effect, they can actually train you to give them treats in exchange for decent behavior.
+Dogs can also become too reliant on treats, and in effect, they can actually train you to give them treats in exchange for decent behavior.

 Make sure your dog is not forming an unhealthy dependence on treats.